-The research and development committee, which consists of Russell Greig, John de Koning, Anand Mehra and Victor Sandor, assists our board of directors in setting the Company's strategy on technology, research and development.
+The research and development committee, which consists of Anand Mehra and Victor Sandor, assists our board of directors in setting the Company's strategy on technology, research and development.
 Dr. Sandor serves as Chairman of the research and development committee.
-The research and development committee shall consist of Anand Mehra and Victor Sandor as per the 2020 AGM, with Dr. Sandor serving as the Chairman of the research and development committee.
+It is proposed that, contingent upon Dr. Gowen's appointment at the 2021 AGM, Dr. Gowen shall be appointed as member of the research and development committee as per the 2021 AGM, whereas the research and development committee would consist of Victor Sandor, Anand Mehra and Maxine Gowen as per the 2021 AGM, with Dr. Sandor serving as the Chairman of the research and development committee.